FileEye/MediaProbe/SPECIFICATION.md

-# PEL Specification
+# ExifEye Specification

-Version 0.9 Draft
+Version 1.0.0

+@todo update

-This document describes PEL implementation of the catalog of the EXIF components (IFDs and TAGs) it supports.
+This document describes ExifEye implementation of the catalog of the EXIF components (IFDs and TAGs) it supports.

-This specification intends to help maintainers and contributors to correctly use the provided information for obtaining appropriate information from the PEL library.
+This specification intends to help maintainers and contributors to correctly use the provided information for obtaining appropriate information from the ExifEye library.
 Furthermore, it is the basis for discussions on evolving the project.

 ## EXIF information structure